Healing for Post-Traumatic Stress Disorder in Alexandria, VA (Franconia)—Therapists and Counselors

 - Frequently feel confined or trapped—always looking for an escape route.

-Appointments for PTSD at Thriveworks Alexandria
+Appointments with PTSD Psychologists at Thriveworks Alexandria, VA (Franconia)

 If you recognized any of the symptoms of PTSD, it may be time to seek help.
 Thriveworks Alexandria can offer you that help—we have providers who specialize in treating PTSD, and are certified in cognitive processing therapy (CPT) for PTSD as well as prolonged exposure therapy (PE) for PTSD.
 And they’re eager to offer you their assistance.